 Latest Trends in Facade Materials in the Middle East

-The Middle East, being a region where temperatures can soar to a blistering 50°C and above, authorities are continuously pressured with tightening the regulations on the type of facade materials that can be used in the façade system of buildings.
+In the Middle East, a region where temperatures can soar to a blistering 50°C and above, authorities are continuously pressured to tighten the regulations on the type of facade materials that can be used in the façade system of buildings.

-Building systems nowadays does not consist of just fire rated cladding in order to ensure fire safety.
-Getting the core or insulation within facade materials as fire rated is just getting half the cake right.
+Building systems nowadays do not consist of just fire-rated cladding in order to ensure fire safety.
+Getting the core or insulation within facade materials as fire-rated is just getting half the cake right.
 Every building has various differences in terms of geometry, air flow, shape and even thermal performance.
 In order to ensure an effective system is in place, there is a growing trend with the use of fire barriers.

-Fire barriers are insulation systems which compartmentalize a building into different areas, minimizing the risk of a fire spread.
-Such barriers are used around openings of a building and between floors in order to prevent chances of fire spreading behind the façade.
-Using these barriers has recently become a norm in the Middle Eastern countries and compulsory to the point where local Civil Defence authorities conduct the installation inspections at every stage of a construction milestone.
+Fire barriers are insulation systems that compartmentalize a building into different areas, minimizing the risk of a fire spread.
+Such barriers are used around openings of a building and between floors in order to prevent the chances of fire spreading behind the façade.
+Using these barriers has recently become a norm in Middle Eastern countries and compulsory to the point where local Civil Defence authorities conduct installation inspections at every stage of a construction milestone.

 Another type of cladding commonly used for industrial and commercial scale projects is insulated sandwich panels, comprising a core of various thicknesses with metal facings on both sides.
 These are considered very easy to install and save a lot of time when compared to a traditional rain screen or block wall system.
 While these may be easy to install, the type of core being used always causes a debate due to massive differences in performance.